Students at Young Epilepsy Engage with Story Massage

 “My wellness lessons begin with a Story Massage,” says Lorraine, “It helps students to settle quickly and relax so they are ready to learn.
 Some students who struggled to stay in the same room as their peers are now sharing the space with others and will sit comfortably and relax.”

 Some of Lorraine’s sessions are split with yoga which also helps with relaxation.
 She uses this as a time to share information on important events and issues through a Story Massage.
-Lorraine has created PowerPoints to study topical events such as Remembrance Day and Black History Month.
+Lorraine has created PowerPoints to study topical events such as Epilepsy Awareness Day, Disability Awareness, Remembrance Day, Diwali, Black History Month, World Religion Day and many more.

 Improved Communication and Language Skills